Russian planes may receive spare parts and engines from Ethiopia and Pakistan

 Currently, these are Iran, Egypt, Uzbekistan, Israel, Mexico, Turkey, India, Brazil, China, Great Britain, UAE, Jordan, Thailand, Aruba, South Africa, but major air carriers note that a more complete list is needed

-This requires a new edition of the regulation "On the specifics of permitting regimes in the field of aviation."
+This requires a new version of the regulation "On the specifics of permit regimes in the field of aviation."
 It allows for the automatic recognition of foreign permits in the field of aviation related to the suitability of aircraft parts and the aircraft themselves as a whole.

-Before the sanctions, Russia recognized eligibility tags from the aviation administrations of the USA, EU, Canada, Bermuda, and Ireland; later, the list was supplemented.
-Now it may become larger by seven countries: Indonesia, Ethiopia, Hong Kong, Singapore, South Korea, Malaysia, and Pakistan.
-Airlines believe that this will simplify aircraft repair capabilities.
+Before the sanctions, Russia recognized eligibility certificates from the aviation administrations of the USA, EU, Canada, Bermuda and Ireland, later the list was supplemented.
+Now it may increase by seven countries: Indonesia, Ethiopia, Hong Kong, Singapore, South Korea, Malaysia and Pakistan.
+Airlines believe that this will simplify the possibilities for aircraft repair.

 According to a letter from Rosaviatsiya to the Ministry of Transport, cited by RBC, airlines believe that these countries have "high results from ICAO (International Civil Aviation Organization) audits, which indicates a proper organization of the flight safety system."